sainnhe/tmux-fzf/README.md

 launch tmux-fzf -> `window` -> `link` -> select a window in another session -> select destination

-There are 4 available destinations:
+There are 3 available destinations:

-`current`: kill current window and link it here

 `after`: link it after current window